 In essence, if a student from outside the school district enrolls in a public high school, two points are added to the school’s enrollment.
-If the student had originally enrolled in the school system in the seventh or eighth grade, one point if added.
+If the student had originally enrolled in the school system in the seventh or eighth grade, one point is added.
 For parochial schools, if a student from a public school enrolls in the high school, two points are added.
-If a student from a parochial school enrolls in the high school, one point is added.
-An exception is that a parochial school may identify a home grade school and no points are added for any enrollees from that school.
+If a student from a parochial elementary school enrolls in the high school, one point is added.
+An exception is that a parochial high school may identify a home elementary school and no points are added for any enrollees from that school.
 The adder can have the effect of moving a school up a single division, but not two.

 Here are some observations as CB takes affect:

 - For Division 1, splitting the playoffs would have produced a more competitive environment among the public schools.
 However, CB will only create the potential for adding yet more parochial schools to the division and make it that much harder for the public schools to compete.
 It’s only a coincidence that no parochial schools were added this year.